 “To be the voice in this generation, in and out of campus; being perfect models of Godly transformation.”

-We fellowship every Wednesday from 7:30pm to 9:00pm at the JKUAT Main Campus Assembly Hall and on Sundays we have three services; one from 7:00am to 8:40am & another from 9:00am – 10:40am at one of the lecture theatres at NSC (New Science Complex) and the third one from 11:00am to 1:00pm at the JKUAT Main Campus Assembly Hall.
+We fellowship every Wednesday from 7:00pm to 8:30pm at the JKUAT Main Campus Assembly Hall and on Sundays we have three services; first service from 7:00am to 8:40am, second service from 9:00am – 10:40am and the third one from 11:00am to 12:40pm at the JKUAT Main Campus Assembly Hall.

 We hold various programs such as Bible Study and Discipleship to ensure the Church is well grounded in Christian principles and in the word of God.